-When The Muppet Movie came out a few years ago, I remember the astonishment in the movie theater at the first scene of Kermit riding a bike, and I owned a record album of the movie’s soundtrack.
+When The Muppet Movie came out a few years ago, I remember the gasps and murmurs of astonishment throughout in the movie theater at the first scene of Kermit riding a bike.

 Now that I have kids of my own, I’ve had fun re-visiting The Muppets all over again with them.
 I’m much more familiar with the guest stars these days (although I still have no idea who Spike Milligan is), and I recognize songs that I didn’t know when I was in elementary school.
 (For example, John Denver sang “Grandma’s Feather Bed,” which our 8th grade chorus had sung.

-Like I said earlier, it was surprisingly hard to find Kermit puppets at online retailers, so I went over to Etsy and found this cute green frog puppet that looked similar enough to Kermit to be included here.
+Even Etsy didn’t have anything to offer in the way of Kermit puppets, but I did find this cute green frog puppet that looks pretty similar to Kermit.
 (Actually, I think he looks a lot like Kermit’s nephew, Robin — remember him?)

 The frog’s fingers are posable and it comes with two attached arm rods.
 It is sized to fit an average adult’s hand and was not designed with the intention of being used by a child, but rather by an adult who is using the puppet to entertain children.

 How to Hand-Sew a Plush Kermit the Frog with Legs